honeycombio/iopipe-plugin-honeycomb/js/README.md

 });
 ```

+## Configuration

 The plugin needs some configuration:

 * Honeycomb write key (available from https://ui.honeycomb.io/account)
 * Honeycomb dataset name (your choice)
 * Sample Rate (optional, defaults to 1)

-All three of these attributes can be configured via Lambda environment variables (in the same way the IOPipe Token is configured).
+All three of these attributes can be configured via Lambda environment variables (in the same way the IOpipe Token is configured).
 Set the following variables:

 * Write key: `HONEYCOMB_WRITEKEY`
 * Dataset name: `HONEYCOMB_DATASET`